sealuwee/twitterframe/README.md

 ❗️Scrape command is not scraping by specified user.

+❗️Scrape instead decides to scrape the tweets from the developer's timeline.

 ❗️Crawl command is not pulling tweets by the specified times.

+❗️Crawl gets a Twitter error response: status code = 429 due to the application's rate limit on the amount of requests to be served.

 ### Contributors with 💚